Need help with your tracker or account? Get Support

 Dog Neutering: A Complete Guide

 Are you considering having your dog neutered?
 The idea of putting your pet through a surgical procedure can be daunting, so naturally, you want to be informed about the procedure.
-In this guide, we break down exactly what neutering is, along with the benefits and potential downsides of the surgery.
+In this guide, we break down exactly what dog neutering is, along with the benefits and potential downsides of the surgery.
 We’ll also outline the neutering surgery in detail so you understand precisely what is involved, what the recovery looks like, and how much it may cost you.
+While you’re here, you might also want to learn about the chemical castration option for dogs.

 Let’s dig in.